Deploying a learning analytics solution in your organization can bring major benefits.

 In addition, embedded solutions are rarely compatible with other systems or data sources, making it hard to get a complete understanding of your training efforts.
 This can be a serious drawback, as it is becoming increasingly important for L&D professionals to prove the ROI of their training initiatives.
 In order to do this, it’s essential to integrate information from all your learning systems.
 This will allow you to see a holistic picture of trainee progress, not just measure improvement at isolated tasks.

-- Can leverage data from multiple sources
+- Ability to leverage data from multiple sources

 - Powerful analysis tools

-- Comprehensive reporting & scheduling options
+- Comprehensive reporting and scheduling options

 - Has to be implemented separately